learn-co-curriculum/phase-3-metaprogramming-mass-assignment-and-class-initialization/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/mass-assignment-metaprogramming' title='Mass Assignment as Metaprogramming'>Mass Assignment as Metaprogramming</a> on Learn.co and start learning to code for free.</p>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/mass-assignment-metaprogramming'>Mass Assignment and Metaprogramming</a> on Learn.co and start learning to code for free.</p>